 The new drivers must meet training and testing guidelines set forth by the Federal Motor Carrier Safety Administration and the Alabama Law Enforcement Agency.
-Under current state law, drivers must wait until they are 21 in Alabama to seek such a license.
-Once this law is effective, Alabama will become the 49th state to allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.
+Under previous state law, drivers had to wait until they were 21 in Alabama to seek such a license.
+Alabama is now the 49th state to allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.

 Meanwhile, pending federal legislation and a pilot program announced on the Federal Register would open interstate commercial driving to younger drivers.
 Nationwide, interstate, or cross-country, commercial driver’s licenses are only available to those 21 or older.

-On May 15, the Federal Motor Carrier Safety Administration published a notice on the Federal Register about a pilot program that would allow non-military 18- to 20-year-olds to drive commercial vehicles engaged in interstate commerce.
-Comments on that program were due July 15.
+On May 15, 2019, the Federal Motor Carrier Safety Administration published a notice on the Federal Register about a pilot program that would allow non-military 18- to 20-year-olds to drive commercial vehicles engaged in interstate commerce.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!